salrashid123/k8s_grpc_xds/README.md

 #### Support multiple services

-For one thing, i coudn't not get the XDS server handle muliple services.
+For one thing, i coudn't not get the XDS server handle multiple services.
 That is, i'd like to deploy two different backends and then let xDS server query over both IP addresses.
 The configmap i'd like to enable would be

 ```yaml
 apiVersion: v1